Important: if you feel in immediate danger, phone the police on 999.

 Seeking support if you are being abused can be hard, and you may feel like there is nowhere to turn.
-But, free and confidential help and support is available and you will be taken seriously.
+But, you are not alone and it is not your fault.
+Free and confidential help and support is available from Hyde and you will be taken seriously.
 We will:

 - provide a sensitive and confidential response to anyone approaching us for assistance in cases of domestic abuse